natemueller/8bit-bootloader/README.md

 I used the [HiLegto ESP-WROOM-32](https://www.amazon.com/dp/B0718T232Z) board.
-It exposes all of the ESP32's GPIO ports, and is narrow enough to fit on a breadboard with one row of holes on each side.
+It exposes all of the ESP32's GPIO pins, and is narrow enough to fit on a breadboard with one row of holes on each side.
 Besides that, there's nothing special about this particular board.
 The code should work anywhere.
-But be aware that the mapping of GPIO port to breakout board pin isn't standard.
+But be aware that the mapping of GPIO pin to breakout board pin isn't standard.
 If you use another board you won't be able to copy my wiring.